modlfo/VultFreakFirmware/README.md

 # Future Features

-- [ ] Saving the current filter configuration and restore it after boot.
 - [ ] Adding more routing options for A and B inputs.
 - [ ] Adding calibration menu to define the actual positions of the knobs and input voltages.
 - [ ] Add dual filter mode.